medic/medic-docs/md/dev/workflow.md

 Format your commit messages according to Git standards.
 First line should be a short title/summary (50 characters or so) with more details in a separate paragraph, respecting 79 character line widths.
-Using `git -av` is recommended to review your diff while you write your commit message.
+Using `git commit -v` is recommended to review your diff while you write your commit message.